Prep School Senior Management

 Head of Modern Languages

-Margarita has been teaching for 16 years, primarily in the UK, and for 6 years prior to joining RST she was a teacher of Spanish and French at Windlesham House, a well-known private prep school in the South of England.
-Described as ‘a true professional and an outstanding, reflective practitioner’, she teaches from Reception through to Year 8 and has particular responsibility for the Spanish curriculum.
-Previously she has set up her own business teaching Spanish to children of all ages and has also had experience teaching English as an Additional Language.
+With over sixteen years of teaching experience, Margarita’s role prior to joining Rugby School Thailand was a French and Spanish teacher at Windlesham House, a well-known private prep school in the South of England.
+Described as ‘a true professional and an outstanding, reflective practitioner’, she teaches languages from Reception through to Year 8, with a key focus on the Spanish curriculum.

-Margarita has a BA degree in Business Administration, a BA degree in Modern Languages Teaching from Cadiz University, and a Certificate in the Teaching of English as a Foreign Language.
-She is familiar with the most up to date teaching resources and technology, and says that she ‘enjoys working with children and helping them achieve their best in both knowledge of language and social skills’.
+Margarita has a BA degree in Business Administration and a BA degree in Modern Languages Teaching from Cadiz University, and a Certificate in the Teaching of English as a Foreign Language.
+She is familiar with the most up-to-date teaching resources and technology and says that she ‘enjoys working with children and helping them to achieve their best in both knowledge of language and in social skills’.